CasperCal/minitalk/README.md

 Restrictions for this project:

-• only write, signal, sigemptyset, sigaddset, sigaction, kill, getpid, malloc, free, pause, sleep, usleep, exit
+• only write, signal, sigemptyset, sigaddset, sigaction, kill, getpid, malloc, free, pause, sleep, usleep, exit functions are allowed.

 • one global variable allowed (I used none).